p-pottier/Exp_evol_temp/README.md

 # **Weak meta-analytic evidence for the evolution of  body size, fecundity, and survival in changing thermal environments**

-This repository contains the data and code to reproduce the results from Pottier et al. (2025).
+This repository contains the data and code to reproduce the results from Pottier et al. (2026).
 Weak meta-analytic evidence for the evolution of body size, fecundity, and survival in changing thermal environments. *In prep*

 A rendered version of the code is available in R/data_processing_and_analysis.html, or this webpage: https://p-pottier.github.io/Exp_evol_temp/.
 This document contains headers and tabs to help navigate through the code.
 On the left hand side, you also have a toggle to change from dark to light theme.

 Importantly, note that this repository does not contain model outputs (RData/ folder).
-This is because the model outputs were too large to be shared in Github, but please contact *p.pottier@unsw.edu.au* if you would like access to some of these files.
+This is because the model outputs were too large to be shared in Github, but please contact *patrice.pottier@bioenv.gu.se* if you would like access to some of these files.
 Note also that his code requires large computational power and all statistical models ran on the computational cluster *Katana* supported by Research Technology Services at UNSW Sydney (https://research.unsw.edu.au/katana).
 The R code needed to run these models are provided in the R/ folder, and the resouces required to run each R file are provided in the pbs/ folder.
 These resources can be adapted for different supercomputers.

-If you need any assistance with the data and code, or identify a mistake, please feel free to contact Patrice Pottier at *p.pottier@unsw.edu.au*
+If you need any assistance with the data and code, or identify a mistake, please feel free to contact Patrice Pottier at *patrice.pottier@bioenv.gu.se*

 ------------